Mojang/minecraft-editor-extension-starter-kit/README.md

 First, you need to find the extension source code -- the Starter Kit installed *a lot* of files in your project folder - so where exactly is the extension code?

+- If you want to look at the extension code, then check out `src/<sample-name>.ts`.
+- If you want to add new source files, they'll go in here -- this is where the compiler looks for them.
-If you're using `Visual Studio Code`, then you can open the `Explorer` panel on the left hand side of the screen and navigate to the `src` folder.
+- If you're using `Visual Studio Code`, then you can open the `Explorer` panel on the left hand side of the screen and navigate to the `src` folder.
 This is where all of the extension source code lives.

 &nbsp;&nbsp;&nbsp;&nbsp;<img src="_/../_assets/source-code-location.png" alt="VSCode Source Location" width="200"/>

-If you want to look at the extension code, then check out `src/<sample-name>.ts`.
-If you want to add new source files, they'll go in here -- this is where the compiler looks for them.
-Remember to add a reference to any new exported functions into the `src/index.ts` -- this is the entry point for the extension when the game loads it.
+> **Tip:** Remember to add a reference to any new exported functions into the `src/index.ts` -- this is the entry point for the extension when the game loads it.

 ### "Hot-reloading" to see script changes
 The only time you should ever need to restart Minecraft is if you add any new assets (sprites, icons, text, etc.).
 The Editor environment supports "hot-reloading" of compiled script changes using the `/reload` command.

+> **Example:**
-> **Example:** Create a simple Extension and load it into the Editor using all of the steps above.
+> 1. Create a simple Extension and load it into the Editor using all of the steps above.
 Once the game is running and your extension is loaded, return to Visual Studio Code (DON'T close the game, leave it running!) and make a simple change that will be visible and re-compile it.
-> Return to the game and hit the `/` (forward slash) key and type
+> 2. Return to the game and hit the `/` (forward slash) key and type
 ```
 /reload
 ```
-> You'll see the Editor quickly disappear and reload, and !voila! - your newly changed script will have been loaded.
+> 3. You'll see the Editor quickly disappear and reload, and !voila! - your newly changed script will have been loaded.
 Try it out to confirm!

-To facilitate development, you can also place your compilation into watch mode as well.
-To do this, run
+As mentioned above, you can also place your compilation into watch mode.
+This will have your build monitor for changes to any typescript files.
+When changes are detected, it will automatically recompile and redeploy the files, so that when you reload from within game it picks up your changes automatically.
+To do this, type:
 ```bash
 npm run build -- --watch
 ```

-This will have your build monitor for changes to any typescript files.
-When changes are detected, it will automatically recompile and redeploy the files, so that when you reload from within game it picks up your changes automatically.

 &nbsp;

 ### Debugging with output

 Even the best of us need to debug our code to see where we've gone wrong.
 Often, the simplest way of debugging is to insert lots of "debug output"...  throughout your extension, you can insert the JavaScript command:

 ```js
 uiSession.log.debug(`Got as far as initialization`);
 ```

 *(or some message to that effect).*

 You should see your messages appear in the Log Window.
 This can often help you determine how far your code got (you can even dump the values of variables and internal states to the output window to help you find your problem).

 &nbsp;